Xenoveritas/jsvsynth/doc/exporting_functions.md

-In other words, I have no idea what `s+s*` would do (as there'd be no way to tell when one set of strings ends and another begins - yes, this is important, see the section below on "expanding arrays".
+In other words, I have no idea what `s+s*` would do (as there'd be no way to tell when one set of strings ends and another begins - yes, this is important, see the section below on "expanding arrays.")

 --------------------------------------------------------------------------------